 - wait 30 days from the issue of the determinations

-- if no appeal has been received commence formal action to raise penalties COG914175.
+- then if no appeal has been received commence formal action to raise penalties COG914175.

 - commence formal action to raise penalties COG914175